alexanderchuranov/Metaresc/README.md

 #### Text metadata and resource information
 Text metadata is a user defined string that could be retrieved at run-time through reflection API.
-This property is also used for union fields discrimination (a way to identify at run-time which union field to use).
+This property is also used for union fields discrimination (a way to identify at run-time which union branch to use).

 Resource information (_text\_metadata_, _{
 pointer\_on\_resources\_array }_, _resource\_type_,
-_resources\_array\_size_) is also available at run-time through reflection API and is used for dynamic arrays size specification.
+_resources\_array\_size_) is also available at run-time through reflection API and is used for dynamic arrays size specification and union discriminator overrides.

 #### NULL-terminated strings vs character arrays
 There are multiple notions for `char *` fields.